kparc/bcc/d/sidenotes.md

 in short, `m.c` defines a static array `M` of 31 pointers to the heads of 31 linked lists.
 Every element of a list is called a bucket. the id of a bucket is a base two logarithm of its size with a small offset, i.e. sizes of buckets in successive lists start from 64 bytes, 128, 256, ... up to M[31]. buckets above 31 are OOM, a condition that is currently not handled (watchdog of the OS is likely to kill the process earlier)

-memory is managed by reference counting using functions `r1/r0`. buckets occupied by lists with no more references are returned to the heap for re-use, no block coalescing, zeroing or `munmap` is performed. *the release of resources is responsibility of a callee*, with a notable exception *when the callee reuses one of the incoming lists as its pass-through return value, possibly mutating it in-place*.
+memory is managed by reference counting using functions `r1/r0`. buckets occupied by lists with no more references are returned to the heap for re-use, no block coalescing, zeroing or `munmap` is performed. **the release of resources is responsibility of a callee**, with a notable exception **when the callee reuses one of the incoming arguments as its pass-through return value, possibly mutating it in-place**.

 typical idioms seen at the end of a function are `X0(e)/Y0(e)/...` which attempt to release no longer needed `x,y,..` and return some `e`.